 The state legally allows drivers to carry proof of insurance electronically on a mobile device.
-Whether you carry it on your phone or in your wallet, your proof of insurance should include coverage, the insurance company's name, the expiration date of the policy, and a list of insured vehicles.
+Whether you carry it on your phone or in your wallet, your proof of insurance should include your coverage level, the insurance company's name, the policy’s expiration date and a list of insured vehicles.

 Minimum Liability Insurance Requirements in Minnesota

 Minnesota has more basic insurance requirements than many other states.
-The types and minimum amounts of vehicle insurance you need to buy are:
+The types and minimum amounts of vehicle insurance you need to buy are as follows.